MEleonoraRossi/BigDataPhylogeny-Course/Day3/Lab5_improved.md

 - **Family-wide P-value**: is this family's overall pattern of size change unlikely under the fitted genome-wide λ?
   (Low p-value, conventionally < 0.01, = yes, interesting.)
-- **Viterbi P-value** (only meaningful when the family-wide p-value is significant): tells you *which specific branch(es)* the unusual change happened on.

-#### Reading the two p-values as a funnel, not two separate tests

-It helps to think of these as a two-stage filter applied to the *same* family, not two independent tests:

-1. **Family-wide p-value** asks: "Across the *whole tree*, does this family's size change more than we'd expect under the global λ?"
-This is a single number per family — it doesn't tell you *where* on the tree anything unusual happened, only *that* something did.
-2. **Viterbi p-value** is computed **per branch**, and only really worth inspecting *for families that already passed step 1*.
-It asks: "On this specific branch, is the inferred change in copy number bigger than the global λ would predict for a branch of this length?"
-A family can be globally significant (step 1) while having the unusual change concentrated on just one or two branches — most branches will show an unremarkable, non-significant Viterbi p-value, and one or two will stand out.
-Those are your candidate expansion/contraction events.

-In short: family-wide p-value tells you *which families* to look at; Viterbi p-values (for those families only) tell you *which branches*.
-Don't over-interpret Viterbi p-values for families that weren't significant family-wide — at that point you're fishing in the noise.

 ### 1.5 Questions